Soulflys02/SaaS-initializer/README.md

 # web-dev-framework
-A base framework with Django as backend and React as frontend
+A base canvas with Django as backend and React as frontend